The Future of Customer Service & 5 Rising Customer Expectations

 These traditional metrics depend on the customer’s perception based on one interaction and thus, aren’t a strong enough predictor of customer loyalty in the long run.

-What is Value Enhancement Score (VES)
+What is a Value Enhancement Score (VES)

 Value Enhancement Score is a customer service metric used to measure the value that customers place on a product or service.
 It is a much better predictor of customer loyalty than the traditional metrics used in customer support.